 BIMCO's position on "fair treatment of seafarers" has been approved by the BIMCO Board of Directors.

-There is no single instrument dealing with fair treatment of seafarers.
 Fair treatment of seafarers in the event of a maritime accident is addressed in guidelines developed by a Joint IMO/ILO Ad Hoc Expert Working Group in 2006.
 Mandatory provisions on fair treatment of seafarers are included in the 2010 IMO Casualty Investigation Code (CIC), the 2006 ILO Maritime Labour Convention (MLC) and the 1982 UN Convention on the Law of the Sea (UNCLOS).